-- article 41 of the Law of 17 December 2010 on undertakings for collective investment (UCI Law) for undertakings for collective investment in transferable securities (UCITS); - CSSF circulars 91/75 and 02/80 for Part II of the UCI Law; and - CSSF circular 07/309 for non-retail funds organised as specialised investment funds (SIFs) and SIF-like reserved alternative investment funds (RAIFs).
+- article 41 of the Law of 17 December 2010 on undertakings for collective investment (the UCI Law) for UCITS; - CSSF Circulars 91/75 and 02/80 for Part II of the UCI Law; and - CSSF Circular 07/309 for non-retail funds organised as specialised investment funds (SIFs) and SIF-like reserved alternative investment funds.

-Investment companies in risk capital (SICARs) may only use derivative financial instruments for hedging purposes.
+Investment companies in risk capital and AIFs opting-in for the ELTIFs label may only use derivative financial instruments for hedging purposes.